DS 7 Crossback SUV - Engines, drive & performance

-The DS 7 is available with three petrol engines: at the start of the range, there's a 1.2-litre turbocharged engine with 128bhp.
-Above that is a powerful and very smooth 1.6-litre turbocharged petrol producing either 178bhp or 222bhp.
-That’s enough to get the DS 7 from 0-62mph in 8.3 seconds, making it the fastest of the non-hybrid models.
+The DS 7 is available with two petrol engines: at the start of the range, there's a 1.2-litre turbocharged engine with 128bhp.
+Above that is a powerful and very smooth 1.6-litre turbocharged petrol producing 178bhp.
+A version of this engine, making 222bhp, has been offered in the past.
+The 178bhp engine gets the DS 7 from 0-62mph in 8.9 seconds, which reduces slightly to 8.3 seconds for the 222bhp one.

 Like the top diesel, power is fed to an eight-speed automatic gearbox that supplies just the front wheels.
-The X1 xDrive20i only has 189bhp, but it's four-wheel drive and manages to nip ahead in the 0-62mph dash, taking 7.4 seconds.
-A manual gearbox is standard on the 1.3-litre engine, but unavailable on the other petrol engines.
-The cheapest engine is available on all but the top trim levels.
+The cheapest engine is available on all but the top trim levels, and it’s good to see that all trim levels can be ordered with a plug-in hybrid engine.

-With close to 300bhp from its 1.6-litre turbo petrol engine and dual electric motors, the DS 7 Crossback E-Tense is an unlikely performance car, doing 0-62mph in 5.9 seconds.
+With close to 300bhp from its 1.6-litre turbo petrol engine and dual electric motors, the DS 7 Crossback E-Tense 4x4 300 is an unlikely performance car, doing 0-62mph in 5.9 seconds.
 In reality, the extra power of the hybrid helps the car stand toe-to-toe with upmarket German rivals, including the hybrid BMW X3 and Mercedes GLC.

 A smooth eight-speed automatic transmission makes sure there's no problem smoothly overtaking slower traffic or powering on to a motorway.
-A more affordable 222bhp version with front-wheel drive is also on the way, and it's likely to be a sweet spot in the range, with enough performance for most SUV drivers.
+A more affordable 222bhp version with front-wheel drive is also available, and it's likely to be a sweet spot in the range, with enough performance for most SUV drivers.
+Its acceleration time matches the 178bhp petrol at 8.9 seconds.

 The added weight of a battery pack isn't usually a positive attribute but here it does at least help settle the DS 7's suspension, which can be unsettled in the regular car.